gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.Texture2DExt.md

 ## Texture2DExt.CreateFromColor(this Texture2D, Color) Method

-(Cross-Game compatible) Create Texture2D from a unity Color.
+Create Texture2D from a unity Color.
 Texture will only be this color

 ```csharp
 public static UnityEngine.Texture2D CreateFromColor(this UnityEngine.Texture2D texture2D, UnityEngine.Color color);